Fralalala/Yt-music-quality-changer/README.md

 ## Process

-I did an inspect on the webpage and check what are the Ids and class names of the certain button or element that I need to programmatically click on.
+I did an inspect on the webpage and manually check what are the Ids and class names of the certain button or elements that I need to programmatically click on.